The Ultimate Southern France Road Trip Itinerary

 Since 1981 Moustiers Sainte-Marie has been voted as one of the most beautiful villages in France.
 It is a commune in the Alpes-de-Haute-Provence region and lies at the western entrance to the Gorges Du Verdon.

 We came here by chance and did not regret it.
-The small village filled with limestone pastel coloured houses sits at the base of steep rocky cliffs.
+The small village filled with limestone pastel-coloured houses sits at the base of steep rocky cliffs.
 Many come here to walk up the many steps that cling to the cliffside to reach Notre Dame de Beauvoir.
-Climb 262 steps to the reach the 12th Century chapel and be rewarded with views of the valley below.
+Climb 262 steps to reach the 12th-century chapel and be rewarded with views of the valley below.

 We also tasted a local delicacy here – incredibly delicious Lavender ice cream.
 It is an absolute must to visit this small village, home to just 700 people.
 Tourism is their main form of income and there are many places to stay including large campsites.
 It also happens to be next to one of the most incredible locations on this road trip coming up next in the itinerary – Verdon Gorge.